ukncsc/zero-trust-architecture/README.md

 ## Introduction
 Network architecture is changing.
 More services are moving to the cloud, there is a surge in the use of Software as a Service (SaaS), and users are embracing flexible working on multiple devices in a variety of locations.
 The traditional network perimeter is disappearing and with it, the value of traditional defences.

 In a zero trust architecture, inherent trust is removed from the network.
 Just because you're connected to a network doesn't mean you should be able to access everything on that network.
 This is commonly seen in breaches; an attacker gains a foothold in a network and is able to move laterally because everything on the network is trusted.
-In zero trust, should be treated as hostile.
+In zero trust, everything should be treated as hostile.

 However, in order to remove trust from the network, you need to instead gain confidence that you can trust a connection.
 This is achieved by building trust into the user's identity, their devices, and the services they access.
 For this model to be effective, each connection to a service should be authenticated, authorised against a policy, and encrypted, regardless of where the connection request come from.